320osm123-dev/robotic-arm-kinematic-simulation/README.md

 This project demonstrates that a conventional 2-DOF robot arm can be extended with a parallelogram linkage to maintain a constant end-effector orientation.

-The derived kinematic equations convert the desired circular trajectory coordinates into motor angles.
+The derived kinematic equations convert the desired circular trajectory coordinates into shoulder and elbow motor angles.

 $$
 (y_d(\alpha),z_d(\alpha)) \rightarrow (\beta_1(\alpha),\beta_2(\alpha))